ShanePark/uppy-override-delete/README.md

 It has `overridePatchMethod` option which transform patch method to post, but doesn't have the same one for delete method.
 Since some of my clients blocked **DELETE** request for security reason and I want uppy to work perfectly on those environments too, I decided to add the option.

+Currently following Uppy v3.5.0 + chrome crash resolved commit(8673335)
-It's all the same as Uppy v3.3.1 but only has overridePatchMethod option.
+all the same but only has overridePatchMethod option.

 ## What
 if you turn on overridePatchMethod option